yaqwsx/ElegooMarsUtility/README.md

 Arguments:
 - `-c`, `--compensation` - the amount of compensation for regular layers.
 The unit is a single pixel.
-You have to find the correct amount empirically by printing a test object and measuring it
+You have to find the correct amount empirically by printing a test object and measuring it.
+It the compensation is negative the footprint is enlarged.
 - `-f`, `--firstCompensation` - the amount of compensation for the first layers.
   Argument is the same as in the previous case.
 - `-o`, `--output` - filename for the resulting file